 Elucidating ecological complexity: Unsupervised learning determines global marine eco-provinces

-Speaker: Maike Sonnewald (Princeton University and Geophysical Fluid Dynamics Laboratory)
+Maike Sonnewald, Princeton University and Geophysical Fluid Dynamics Laboratory Wednesday, May 12, 2021

 Abstract: An unsupervised learning method is presented for determining global marine ecological provinces (eco-provinces) from plankton community structure and nutrient flux data.
 The systematic aggregated eco-province (SAGE) method identifies eco-provinces within a highly nonlinear ecosystem model.
 To accommodate the non-Gaussian covariance of the data, SAGE uses t-stochastic neighbor embedding (t-SNE) to reduce dimensionality.
 Over a hundred eco-provinces are identified with the density-based spatial clustering of applications with noise (DBSCAN) algorithm.
 Using a connectivity graph with ecological dissimilarity as the distance metric, robust aggregated eco-provinces (AEPs) are objectively defined by nesting the eco-provinces.
 Using the AEPs, the control of nutrient supply rates on community structure is explored.
 Eco-provinces and AEPs are unique and aid model interpretation.
 They could facilitate model intercomparison and potentially improve understanding and monitoring of marine ecosystems.